Pain · Owner posture

 Open question

 If your European customer with US operations called today and asked for a US contact, what surface would you send them to?
-If the honest answer is "the same one as the German site," the firm is running one surface where it needs two.
+If the honest answer is "the same one as the German site," GMA is running one surface where it needs two.

 "The European register is right.
 The US sort against it is also right.
-The third option is one identity on two surfaces."House reading
+The third option is one identity on two pages and sales materials."House view

 Standing still is paid in pipeline, hires, AI invisibility, and acquirer flags.